lubuntu-team/manual/source/1/1.3/installation.rst

  To change what disc you are partion use the :guilabel:`Storage device` drop down menu.

 You can create partition by clicking the :guilabel:`Create` button which will bring up a dialog.
 The file system field is a drop down menu, select which file-system you want.
 You also need to select where you want to mount the partition in the :gulabel:`Mount Point` drop down menu.
+To change how big to make the partition change the :guilabel:`Size` field.
 You will need at least one root (/) partition and if you are booting an EFI system you will also need a /boot/efi mounted partition.
 Another common option is to have all your data on its own partition, which can even be on its own separate physical disk this can be mounted at /home.

 .. image::  manpartition-create.png